pulumi/docs/content/blog/cumundi-guest-post/index.md

 ### Adding the Git Repository

-We created a separate repository for each of our customers:
+We create a separate repository for each of our customers:

 ```ts
 const config = new pulumi.Config('gitlab')